 Europa League last-16 draw: All you need to know

-Arsenal, Celtic, Wolves, Manchester United and Rangers are all looking to book their place; follow last-16 draw with our live blog on the Sky Sports website and app
+Manchester United join Rangers and Wolves; follow last-16 draw with our live blog on the Sky Sports website and app

 By Sky Sports Football

-The draw for the Europa League round of 16 takes place on Friday, with five British clubs hoping to be in the pot.
+The draw for the Europa League round of 16 takes place on Friday, with three British clubs in the pot.

+Arsenal and Celtic failed to progress after agonising defeats on Thursday but Manchester United, Wolves and Rangers progressed and now await their last-16 opponents...

 When is the draw?